 We were raised in small-town USA...
 AKA Fowlerville, MI.
-We've known each other since the 4th grade; were best friends in high school; finally fell for each other our last year in college, Dec.
+We've known each other since the 4th grade, were best friends in high school and finally fell for each other our last year in college, Dec.
 1993.
 In Sept.
 1995, we got married.
 18 years later, we've moved 9 times & lived in 6 states: Florida, Texas, Maryland, Virginia, California, and Michigan.
 We have no kids.
 We used to have 2 dogs and a cat but over the years only our boat is left to take care of.
 We have owned 3 boats over the last 10 years: our first was a Westsail 32 "Adagio", then a Hunter 28 "Moondance", we've owned "Indigo", our Pacific Seacraft 34, since 2008.

 Has spent the past 20 years as a Cobra helicopter pilot in the US Marine Corps, retired in May of 2014.
 He has been away for long periods of time on several deployments, including 2 to Iraq and 1 to Afghanistan.
 We are looking forward to deploying on our own boat, together, instead of apart.